Izzilab/MatrisomeAnalyzeR/README.md

 gl((genes)) -.- it((table)) -- add columns --> an((annotate))
 it <-. species .-> ms((Matrisome))
 it <-. genes .-> ms((Matrisome))
-ms -. division  .- an
+ms -. family  .- an
 ms -. category .- an

 an -.- barplot & fl(flowchart) & piechart